YangLab/CIRCexplorer2/docs/index.md

 Maintainer: Xu-Kai Ma (maxukai@picb.ac.cn)

-*NEWS:
+*NEWS*:

 From version 2.3.0, CIRCexplorer2 has very big changes in inputs and outputs.
 For new structures, please see http://circexplorer2.readthedocs.org.
 If you want to check the information for old versions, please see http://circexplorer2.readthedocs.io/en/2.2.7 .

 [CIRCpedia](http://www.picb.ac.cn/rnomics/circpedia) is an integrative database, aiming to annotating alternative back-splicing and alternative splicing in circRNAs across different cell lines.
-Welcome to use!*
+Welcome to use!

 ## Features